ChibaniMohamed/Polaris/README.md

 pip install face_recognition
 ```

-- Then clone the repository and run the program .
+- Then, Clone the repository and run the program .
 ```
 git clone https://github.com/ChibaniMohamed/Polaris.git